KazanExpress/datamint/README.md

 Modern web browsers support a couple of database solutions already like IndexedDB or WebSQL.
 There also exist some libraries that simplify working with these databases.
 But the pain only begins here: once you have your IndexedDB/WebSQL set up, you also need to polyfill them with localStorage (for older browsers) and make a universal API for your app out of all this while keeping all the data up-to-date with the data you have on your server.
 Quite a few things to keep track of, huh?

-That is exactly the problem `webrm` aims to solve.
+That is exactly the problem `webrm` aims to solve in just under 10 kilobytes.

 So instead of reinventing the wheel each time you need a reliable and sufficient storage for your web application - just use `webrm`!